Academic professional development opportunities

 Pathway to HEA Fellowship for experienced staff

-The Pathways to Fellowship programme enables experienced staff to gain HEA Fellowship, Associate HEA Fellowship or Senior HEA Fellowship from Advance HE in recognition of their teaching, supervision and/or learning support.
+The Pathways to Fellowship programme enables experienced staff to gain Associate Fellowship, Fellowship or Senior Fellowship accredited by Advance HE in recognition of their teaching, supervision and/or learning support.

 Development opportunities for research staff

-Find out about development opportunities for research staff, codes of practice, induction and other support provided by the University.
+Find out about development opportunities for research staff, codes of practice, induction and other support provided by the Research & Innovation Services at the University.